-14. What is the implementation timeline for TCS?
+15. What is the implementation timeline for TCS?

-By January 1, 2023, MCPs must ensure that all TCS are complete (including having a single point of contact/care manager) for all high-risk members.
-For TCS,high risk members are defined as any population listed under Section D. Understanding Risk, 2) Assessment to Understand Member Needs Section, which include the following populations:
+In 2023, MCPs must ensure that all TCS are complete (including having a single point of contact/care manager) for all high-risk members.
+For TCS, high risk members are defined as any population listed under Section D. Understanding Risk, 2) Assessment to Understand Member Needs Section, which include the following populations:

-• Any "high risk" members as identified through the MCPs' RSS mechanisms6 or through the PHM Service once the statewide RSS and risk tiers are available;

-• Any other populations who require assessments, including but not limited to:7

-- Those who are in ECM or CCM (TCS must be provided by the ECM or CCM Care Manager); and - Those who received LTSS.
+- Any "high risk" members as identified through the MCPs' RSS mechanisms7 or through the PHM Service once the statewide RSS and risk tiers are available; - Any other populations who require assessments, including but not limited to:8 - Those who are in ECM or CCM (TCS must be provided by the ECM or CCM Care Manager); and - Those who received LTSS.

-By January 1, 2023, MCPs must also implement timely prior authorizations and know when members are admitted, discharged or transferred for all members.
+In 2023, MCPs must also implement timely prior authorizations and know when members are admitted, discharged or transferred for all members.

 By January 1, 2024, MCPs are required to ensure all TCS are complete for all members.
+Additional technical assistance will be provided by DHCS to support the ramp up.
 For more information, please refer to the updated PHM Policy Guide.

-15. If the MCP contracts with hospitals, Accountable Care Organizations (ACOs), PCPs, or other entities to provide transitional care services (TCS), will these
+16. If the MCP contracts with hospitals, Accountable Care Organizations (ACOs), PCPs, or other entities to provide transitional care services (TCS), will these entities be subject to delegation and subcontracting requirements under APL 17-004?